 While you are packing your bag, it is a good idea to practice hair and makeup BEFORE recital day.
 Also, wearing makeup might feel strange to a younger dancer.
 A practice run will before the big day will put both you and your dancer at ease!

 Encourage Your Dancer To Practice Performing At Home

 When you watch your child perform in your living room, you show them that you are invested in their work.
 Cheering them on from the comfort of your own home reminds them that no matter what happens on stage, you will be there with the loudest applause.
 When students practice performing before hitting the stage, it’s likely to reduce their pre-show nerves.

 Show day is not the day to run in 5 minutes after you were supposed to be there.
 You are going to be in a new place that your child has only seen once or twice and usually, the dressing rooms are filled with many children.
 So get there early and let your child (especially if they are very young) settle in and get comfortable.
 This also gives you time to check hair, makeup, and costumes.
 Arriving early can set a calm tone for the day.

 Capture The Moments At Dress Rehearsal

 We know you want to capture the big moments, but we encourage you to put the cameras down!
 Take your photos and videos at Dress Rehearsal instead!
-At Dress Rehearsal, the crowd is less…crowded, the children are in costume, and this frees you up to just be present and celebrate your child during the actual performance.
-Photography and videography are not allowed during the recital (nobody wants to sit behind someone lifting their camera in the air!).
-The staff at the theatre will be present and may ask families trying to photograph or video during the recital to leave.
+At Dress Rehearsal, the crowd is less…crowded, the children are in costume, and this frees you up to just be present and celebrate your child during the actual performance. *NEW FOR WINTER RECITAL: As this is an informal performance we will be allowing video and non flash photography of the performance.
+Please be courteous of other audience members when doing so.